Table of Contents

 Hardnecks may be harvested when the lower leaves have died and turned brown.

-How To Check If Garlic Is Ready For Harvest?
+How Do You Check Whether Garlic Is Ready For Harvest?

 To check if they are mature, pull up a bulb and cut a cross-section.
 If the cloves are tight against the central stem, then the garlic needs more time.
 When you begin seeing spaces develop between the stem and the cloves, then it is time to harvest.